 In This Article

-Alcoholism is also known as alcohol use disorder (AUD).
-This is an inability to control drinking due to a physical and emotional dependence on alcohol.
+Some adults develop alcoholism or alcohol use disorder (AUD).
+AUD is the inability to control drinking due to a physical and emotional dependence on liquor.

 Online Therapy Can Help

 Over 3 million people use BetterHelp.
 Their services are:

 - Affordable and convenient

 - Easy to start

 It can be hard for many parents to distinguish between typical teenage behaviors and their child’s dangerous binge drinking habits.
 However, there are specific signs of alcoholism or substance abuse in children or young adults.

 - Drinking earlier in the day